1848 Denny McKnight

 1961 – Mike Aldrete

 Fairly good hitter for a few teams in the 1980s and 1990s.
 He hit .325 with the Giants in 1987, and teams spent the next decade hoping he could do it again.
-Instead, he hit what he usually hit – about .263 with a few line drives here and there.
+Instead, he hit what he usually hit – about .263 with a few line drives.
 Teams kept him because he could play a few positions here and there and pinch hit as needed.

 1963 – Brian Meyer